 - Place 12 mini cupcake moulds onto a tray (I used silicone ones).
 Press the base mixture firmly into the moulds and set aside while you make the chocolate topping.

-* I use activated almonds because I find them easier to digest.
-The Best Nuts on Earth make great ones.
+Activated almonds are great because they are easier to digest.
 But you could use standard raw almonds instead.

 I use Obbekjaers pure peppermint oil, which you can buy online here (it’s my favourite of all the peppermint oils I have tried).
 When buying peppermint oil for cooking, you’ll need one that is 100% pure and suitable for ingestion.
 You can use peppermint extract or peppermint essence instead, but they are less concentrated than the oil so you will need to adjust the quantity to taste.